Metal Recycling Frequently Asked Questions

 As standard on all hydraulic equipment, hoses, fittings, and o-rings need to be checked on a regular basis.
 Lubrication of the machine components is done as necessary, as well.
 When the integrity of the briquettes drops down, it may indicate that the tooling has worn and is due for a replacement.
 On a standard 1-shift operation, this tooling switch-out is annual to biannual, depending on the metal.
 As shift time increases, so too could the amount of changes in tooling.
-All tooling is manufactured and stocked at our plant in Waco, Texas.
+Most tooling is stocked at our plant in Waco, Texas.

 - Can Applied Recovery Systems provide buyers for briquettes?